wigwamapp/wigwam/docs/SECURITY.md

 ### 9. Permission System

-We employ a permission system that restricts what websites and applications can access to the account addresses, ensuring that user data and actions remain secure.
+Vigvam uses a permission system that restricts what websites and applications can access to the account addresses, ensuring that user data and actions remain secure.

 ### 10. Session Timeout